UF-NLPC-Lab/gatbert/README.md

 ## Running Experiments

+If you're a developer on this project, you should read our [PyTorch Lightning guide](https://github.com/UF-NLPC-Lab/Guides/tree/main/pytorch-lightning), as it provides additional context on our development environment.

 Here's an example of how to run different models with different data using PyTorch lightning configs:

 ```bash